mridulpaul2000/Project-Alpha/README.md

 ### The idea

-This idea focusses on limiting crowd in business establishments by providing real-time information to people to help decide on places that are safe to visit.
+This idea focuses on limiting crowd in business establishments by providing real-time information to people to help decide on places that are safe to visit.
 The establishments, in this context, are a premise that are gated and have entry/exit gates.
 These can be shopping malls, restaurants, parks and offices in any region, country or geography.
 The ideas also helps authorities to monitor crowd information in such places, in real time and enable them to take appropriate decisions, actions.

 ## Demo video